openvinotoolkit/openvino/docs/OV_Converter_UG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

 * Basic information about how the model conversion API works with TensorFlow models.
 * Which TensorFlow models are supported.
 * How to freeze a TensorFlow model.
-* How to convert a trained TensorFlow model using model conversion API with both framework-agnostic and TensorFlow-specific command-line parameters.

 @endsphinxdirective